Penal treadmill

 A penal treadmill (penal treadwheel or everlasting staircase) was a treadwheel or treadmill with steps set into two cast iron wheels.
 These drove a shaft that could be used to mill corn, pump water, or connect to a large fan for resistance.

-Penal treadmills were used in prisons during the 19th century in both Britain and the United States.
-In early Victorian Britain the treadmill was used as a method of exerting hard labour, a form of punishment prescribed in the prisoner's sentence.
+Penal treadmills were used in prisons during the 19th century in Britain, India, and the United States.
+In early Victorian era Britain the treadmill was used as a method of exerting hard labour, a form of punishment prescribed in the prisoner's sentence.
 (Note: According to The Times in 1827, and reprinted in William Hone's Table-Book in 1838, the distance prisoners walked per day on average varied, from the equivalent of 6,600 vertical feet at Lewes to as much as 17,000 vertical feet in ten hours during the summertime at Warwick gaol.)

 History

 The prison treadwheel was introduced in 1818 by the British engineer Sir William Cubitt (1785–1861) as a means of usefully occupying convicts in the prisons at Bury St Edmunds and Brixton.
 There had been simple two-person treadmills in prisons before, used for raising water and grain preparation; these were on a large scale and for a different purpose.
 Cubitt observed prisoners lying around in idleness and opined that it was better for "reforming offenders by teaching them habits of industry."
 It was intended to be pointless and to punish; straps and weights provided resistance to the motion.
 Later, when prison philosophy changed, using the energy to power pumps and corn mills became acceptable.
 44 prisons in England adopted this form of hard labour to grind grain.
 Others remained "grinding the wind".

 By the Prison Act 1865, every male prisoner over 16 sentenced to hard labour had to spend at least three months of his sentence in Labour Order.
 This consisted primarily of the treadmill or, as an alternative, the crank machine.
 This consisted of a small wheel, like the wheel of a paddle steamer, and a handle turned by the prisoner made it revolve in a box partially filled with gravel.

 In 1895, there were 39 treadmills and 29 cranks in English prisons, which had diminished to 13 and 5, respectively, in 1901.
 The use of treadwheels was abolished in Britain in 1902 by the Prison Act 1898.

-America adopted the treadwheel in 1822, installing one in Bellevue Hospital in New York City.
-A second was erected in 1823 for the cost of $3000 at the Old Newgate Prison in East Granby, Connecticut.
+The United States adopted the treadwheel in 1822, installing one in Bellevue Hospital in New York City.
+A second was erected in 1823 for the cost of $3,000 at the Old New-Gate Prison in East Granby, Connecticut.
 Only four US prisons ever built treadwheels, and three of those quickly abandoned them.